Power Cycle Components/Processes and Compressible Flow Analysis Webinar

 Author

-His over 35 years engineering experience includes performing analytical modeling and computer modeling of physical properties, power cycles, power cycle components/processes and compressible flow.
-Also, conducting conceptual design, analysis and evaluation of energy conversion systems for basic and simple power and propulsion cycles.
+His engineering professional experience of forty (40) years includes performing analytical modeling and computer modeling of physical properties, power cycles, power cycle components/processes and compressible flow components.
+Also, it includes conducting conceptual design, analysis and evaluation of energy conversion systems for basic and simple power and propulsion cycles.